cjellick/rke2/docs/cis_self_assessment.md

 - **Pass** - The RKE2 cluster under test passed the audit outlined in the benchmark.
 - **Not Applicable** - The control is not applicable to RKE2 because of how it is designed to operate.
 The remediation section will explain why this is so.
-- **Not Scored - Operator Dependent** - The control is not scored in the CIS benchmark because it depends on the cluster's usecase or some other variable factor determined by the cluster operator.
+- **Not Scored - Operator Dependent** - The control is not scored in the CIS benchmark and it depends on the cluster's usecase or some other variable factor determined by the cluster operator.
 These controls have been evaluated to ensure RKE2 does not prevent their implementation, but no further configuration or auditing of the cluster under test has been performed for them.

 <!--
 RKE2 is launched as a single process that will first install and launch containerd as a host-level process.
 It will then launch the kubelet as a host-level process.
 The reamining Kubernetes control plane components (including etcd) are then launched as static pods, using the kubelet.
 Configuration of Kubernetes is achieved by passing additional arguments to the RKE2 process via a config file (recommended) or command line arguments.